syfrtech/svelte-grip/README.md

 ## FAQ

+### What is a Grip?

+Grip on car tires helps cars climb mountains of sand and mud.
+Grip on UI lets developers build apps quickly and funly🍻.
+This is possible with just a few simple rules for Grip:

+1. MUST be composible (allowing others to remix as they please)
+2. MUST be typed (for linting)
+3. MUST NOT impose any styling
+4. SHOULD provide robust support for a11y practices
+5. SHOULD provide documentation and links to applicable specifications

 ### Why headless / unstyled?

 This allows you to get the functionality you want without being constrained to a particular design style.
 This library can be used with any design framework: